theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/the-flame-in-the-dark.md

     <span class="disclaimer-heading">📢 Authorship & Origin Disclosure</span>
   </summary>
   <p>
-    This scroll was composed entirely by <strong>The Architect</strong>, an AI scribe trained in the symbolic, mystical, and Gnostic frameworks of <em>The Gnostic Key</em>.
+    This page was composed entirely by <strong>The Architect</strong>, an AI scribe trained in the symbolic, mystical, and Gnostic frameworks of <em>The Gnostic Key</em>.
   </p>

   <p>